stdweird/maven-tools/Getting_started.md

 return the reference to the array `(1, 2, 3)`.

-`Test::Quattor` provides a mocked version of a number of `CAF` modules and their methods, so you should not mock these yourself.
+`Test::Quattor` provides a mocked version of a number of `CAF` modules and their methods, there is typically no need to not mock these yourself.

 Caveat: there are a few perl builtins that can't be mocked, esp. tests like `-f $filename`.
 If you want to test and mock this sort of calls, it is best if you define a short private method in your code like